 By freeing infrastructure constraints, banks can harness data and technology to deliver modern banking experiences, drive growth, improve risk management, and stay competitive.

-Shifting from legacy systems to cloud-native cores is not a trivial task, it requires careful planning, risk management, and strategic execution.
+Shifting from legacy systems to cloud-native cores is not a trivial task; it requires careful planning, risk management, and strategic execution.
 Here are common challenges:

 Despite these challenges, many banks consider cloud-native core banking as a long-term strategic investment, the foundation for digital-first, agile, competitive banking.